Pyrrha-Platform/Pyrrha/GET_INVOLVED.md

     3. Browser [e.g. stock browser, safari]
     4. Version [e.g. 22]

-  - Additional context Add any other context about the problem here.
+  - Additional context.
+Add any other context about the problem here.

-- **New Ideas:**
+- **New ideas:**
   - Feel free to collaborate/discuss ideas on Slack on how the project could be improved.
   - If the new idea you have has already been created/coded, create a pull request which can be reviewed for approval.

-## Additional Information:
+## Additional information:

 - If this is your first time contributing to an open source project, this [course](https://cognitiveclass.ai/courses/introduction-to-open-source) will teach you everything you will need to know to get started.
 It is free, self-paced, and can be completed anytime!
 - Learn more about [Call for Code](https://callforcode.org/)